How to Create an Internal Knowledge Base: A Complete Guide

 Build a Logical Structure

-Your internal company knowledge base should have a solid structure that lets employees navigate to the desired page in a matter of a few clicks.
+Your internal company knowledge base should have a solid structure that allows employees to navigate to the desired page with just a few clicks.

 You should aim to build a hierarchy that flows logically from the most basic to the most advanced topics or from the most important to the least important topics.

 Create a beautiful home page that lists down the key topics of your knowledge base.
-A table of contents on the left with articles arranged in relevant categories is also a good way to ensure employees get what they need quickly.
+A table of contents on the left with articles arranged in relevant categories is also an excellent way to ensure employees get what they need quickly.

 Keep Simplicity at the Heart of Everything

 Simplicity is not that simple to achieve.
-You need to carefully choose the right words to explain your company’s policies and work processes to employees.
+Carefully choose the right words to explain your company’s policies and work processes to employees.
 Anything too complex can instantly wane readers’ interest in using your knowledge base.

 Simplicity is not limited to the choice of words.
 It’s also about the length of your headlines and paragraphs, the amount of breathing space in each article, and how easy it is for employees to consume the information you provide.

-The more simple and straightforward the experience, the faster your employees will grasp all that’s there in your knowledge base.
+The simpler and more straightforward the experience is, the faster your employees will grasp everything in your knowledge base.

 Gather Feedback